 - Knee sliders.
-Just cus'.
-I'm sure not all riders will agree but it's nice to have them even for once in awhile use, and if nothing else is extra protection in a slide.
+I'm sure not all riders will agree, but it's nice to have them.
+Even for once in a while use.
+And if nothing else it's extra protection in a slide.
 Basically it's an alternative to having to wear something like this.

 Step 2: And What Do We Need to Do It?

 Given the nature of the project, what you need will depend on what you decide to do, what you already have, and how you like to do things.
-In my case I ended up using the following (not an exhaustive list):
+In my case I ended up using the items on the following, non-exhaustive list.

-- Some Jeans - I used my favorite pair of Bilt Iron Workers Camo Cargo Pants.
-They are decent, MC specific pants that already had decent kevlar reinforcement panels and pockets for hip and knee armor.
-You could even use normal jeans if you wanted to.
+- Cheap Jeans - I used my favorite pair of Bilt Iron Workers Camo Cargo Pants.
+They are decent, MC-specific pants that already had decent Kevlar reinforcement panels.
+Plus pockets for hip and knee armor.
+But if you don't have some Kevlar pants to cannibalize, you could even use normal jeans if you wanted to.

 - Reinforcement fabric - 1 full yard is needed.
-I used a technical fabric specifically and explicitly designed for motorcycle gear, and I'd recommend you do the same.
+I used a technical fabric specifically and explicitly designed for motorcycle gear.
+I'd recommend you do the same.
 However if it came to it, Cordura or any other high denier or abrasion resistant fabric would be better than nothing.

-- Large Velcro Strips (3 ft of 4" Velcro Loop) and Knee Sliders- Only if you have interest in adding them.
+- Large Velcro Strips and Knee Sliders- Only if you have interest in adding knee sliders.

-- Zippers of the right type and length - Depends on if you want to add a pant/jacket zipper connection.
+- Zippers of the right type and length - In case you want to add a pant/jacket zipper connection.

-- Seam ripper - For repairing messy stitching or errors, mostly
+- Seam ripper - For repairing messy stitching or sewing errors, mostly.

 - Heavy duty scissors - Cutting the thick layers will take its toll on the scissors, and lesser scissors might not cut it to begin with.